 Pink Bollworm Survey Program

-The Pink Bollworm Regulations (Circular 16) establishes that all cotton gins be inspected and that they maintain a compliance agreement with the State Plant Board, all cotton stalks are destroyed by April 15th of each year, Gins must close by February 5th of each year, and regulates movement of articles between Area A and Area B in state and out-of-state.
+The Pink Bollworm Regulations (Circular 16) establishes that all cotton gins be inspected and that they maintain a compliance agreement with the Department of Agriculture, all cotton stalks are destroyed by April 15th of each year, Gins must close by February 5th of each year, and regulates movement of articles between Area A and Area B in state and out-of-state.

 The Arkansas Department of Agriculture will coordinate trapping protocols and procedures.
 Traps will be placed at gins and warehouses to monitor pink bollworm activity.
 Trapping usually occurs from July to November.